Of the San Diego Area Law Libraries (SANDALL)

 Amendments to these Bylaws must be proposed by the Executive Board or by petition signed by no fewer than twenty percent (20%) of the voting members of the Chapter.
 Such proposed amendments, along with a summary of the purpose of the amendment, must be filed with the Secretary at least sixty (60) days prior to a regularly scheduled meeting.
 Notice setting forth purpose and the wording of the proposed amendments shall be sent by the Secretary to all members no later than thirty (30) days prior to a regularly scheduled meeting.
 The Secretary shall publish this information via electronic communication.

 At the meeting the Secretary shall call for all members who have yet to cast a vote.
 All votes on the amendment shall be counted by the Secretary at the determined time.
-If two-thirds of all the members’ votes counted are in favor of the amendment proposed, it shall stand adopted.
+If two-thirds of all the members’ votes counted are in favor of the amendment proposal, it shall stand adopted.
 The Secretary shall inform the membership of the vote result via electronic communication.

 A vote shall stand valid only when ballots are received from a proper quorum of voting SANDALL members, which is 50% + 1.
 Thus, passage of a bylaw amendment requires 2/3 of that quorum’s approval.